RhythrosaLabs/Scripter/README.md

 ## Overview

 A simple but efficient GUI that uses the GPT-4 API to generate a diverse range of script files.
 It supports 25 different types of scripts including Python, HTML, MIDI, Sheet Music, and many more.
+It then allows the user to download any script as a markdown file.

 ## Getting Started